 Equipment usually accounts for the largest portion of your startup costs for any business.
 Fortunately, a detailing business doesn’t require a huge amount of expenses up front.
 Much of what you may need can be purchased when you need it.

-2. Register Your New Detailing Businesshow to start a detailing business
+2. Register Your New Detailing Business

 Make it legal